StephanieAShulman/Credit_Risk_Analysis/README.md

 - Libraries: Pandas, NumPy 1.20.3, SciPy 1.7.1, Scikit-Learn 0.24.0

 ## Background
-In an effort to improve the credit card application process and reduce the number individuals defaulting on loan repayment, Fast Lending - a peer-to-peer lending services company - applied Machine Learning models to predict the risk of extending credit to applicants.
+In an effort to improve the credit card application process and reduce the number individuals defaulting on loan repayments, Fast Lending - a peer-to-peer lending services company - applied Machine Learning models to predict the risk of extending credit to applicants.
 The goal was to maximize the identification of good candidates.
-However, as good candidates outweigh bad, additional sampling and modeling techniques were employed to improve the ability of the model to predict which individuals could be considered a potential risk for failing to repay the loan.
+As good candidates outweigh bad, however, additional sampling and modeling techniques were employed to improve the ability of the model to predict which individuals could be considered a potential risk for failing to repay the loan.

 ### Classification Model - General Steps
         # Train the model